 Pixar’s The Good Dinosaur delivers a sweet story of friendship set in a visual masterpiece that will leave you in awe.
 Read our full review of the film below (some spoilers included) and join us live on-air tonight, November 30 (details after the review) to discuss the film in more detail.

 The Good Dinosaur tends to be a bit more intense than their previous catalog of features.
-Particularly the scenes with the pterodactyls comping on critters, the stormy weather and the intensely emotional demise of Poppa (Arlo’s father).
-While the scenes shocked some audience members a bit, we felt they were necessary and we were reminded of our recent conversation with Toy Story That Time Forgot director Steve Purcell, who shared that during the intense battle scenes of the the television special the team would follow-up these intense moments with a gag, or lighthearted moment.
+Particularly the scenes with the pterodactyls comping on critters, the stormy weather, and the intensely emotional demise of Poppa (Arlo’s father).
+While the scenes shocked some audience members a bit, we felt they were necessary and we were reminded of our recent conversation with Toy Story That Time Forgot director Steve Purcell, who shared that during the intense battle scenes of the television special the team would follow up these intense moments with a gag, or lighthearted moment.

 We welcome your thoughts on the film as well – what moments did you laugh at the most?
 What moments were the most intense?
-Let us you know your thoughts by leaving a comment below or share more details in the Pixar Post Forum.
+Let us know your thoughts by leaving a comment below or sharing more details in the Pixar Post Forum.

 You can also join us this evening (November 30) at 10:00 PM EST / 7:00 PM PST as we’ll discuss our thoughts (and compile yours) regarding The Good Dinosaur in more detail on our YouTube Live discussion.

 Watch directly on YouTube or watch along right here (with the embedded video below).
 In addition to the Google Hangout, you can also start chatting about your thoughts regarding the movie in the Pixar Post Forum.
 We’ll compile reader feedback from the Forum and Twitter for our On-Air Hangout as well, so leave a comment or tweet us and we may share your review.